gadossey/content-ops-starter/content/pages/index.md

       textAlign: center
   type: FeaturedItemsSection
 - title:
-    text: Contact Us for More Information
+    text: Contact Us
     color: text-dark
     type: TitleBlock
-  subtitle: Get In Touch
+  subtitle: Get in Touch
   text: |-
-    Have questions or need more details?
-Reach out to us and we’ll be happy to assist you with all the information you need about our products and services.
+    Have any questions or want to learn more about our initiatives?
+Reach out to us using the form below.
   media:
     fields:
       - name: name